-・Kyushu University vacated a campus near the center of Fukuoka City in 2009.
+・Kyushu University relocated a campus near the center of Fukuoka City to the suburb in 2009.

 ・The vacated area has now been transformed into a judicial-related town with a museum, and quality-conscious shops and apartments, and is attracting a wide range of age groups to the area.